 What is the bandwagon effect?

-The bandwagon effect refers to people’s tendency to do something simply because other people do it, regardless of whether this aligns with their original beliefs.
+This cognitive bias refers to people’s tendency to do something simply because other people do it, regardless of whether this aligns with their original beliefs.

-Where does the term 'bandwagon' come from?
+Where does the phrase come from?

 The term stemmed from the phrase "jump on the bandwagon" which first appeared in American politics in 1848.
 Dan Rice, a famous and popular circus clown of the time, used his bandwagon and its music to gain attention for his political campaign appearances.